 Seasickness is a form of motion sickness that affects some boat riders, and it is NO fun at all!

-Therefore, if you are considering a trip out to Channel Islands National Park, keep in mind that there is about an hour of sea travel to get to Santa Cruz Island.
+If you are considering a trip out to Channel Islands National Park, keep in mind that there is about an hour to an hour and a half of sea travel to get to Santa Cruz Island.
 If you know you are susceptible to seasickness, there are things that you can do to help prevent an episode.
 Here are a few suggestions to help you avoid seasickness on our kayak tours:

 - Rest.
 Before you even board the ferry, try to get a good night’s sleep.
-A body that is well-rested is better able to handle the stressors associated with sea travel.
+A well-rested body is better able to handle the stressors associated with sea travel.

 - Sit.
 Do not stand.
 Standing will have your body in a constant state of trying to maintain balance.

 - Focus.
 Keep your eyes focused on the horizon or on a stationary object that is off in the distance.

 - Don’t read.
 Reading or looking at your phone for an extended period will have your eyes moving and stimulating signals that can trigger a sudden onset of motion sickness.

 - Eat.
 Don’t travel on a full or empty stomach.
 If you start to feel ill, eat some crackers and a carbonated beverage to settle your stomach.
 You can also ask one of the Island Packers crew members for a ginger chew.